au-chrismor/hydro-mega/README.md

 # Hydroponic Controller

 ## Introduction
-This code shows how to control an "Ebb and Flow" hydroponic installation using an Arduino Mega controller.
+This code shows how to control an "Ebb and Flow" (Also called "Flood and Drain") hydroponic installation using an Arduino Mega controller.

 Ebb and Flow is a very simple process where nutrient is sprayed into the growth medium and allowed to drain back to the main reservoir.
 A typical duty cycle is 2 hours flood, followed by 15 minutes drain.